luyadev/luya/docs/guide/en/app-blocks.md

 Create a new block inside your project
 =====================================

+> Use `./vendor/bin/luya block/create` to create new blocks! this will help you step by step configure a new project app block!

 Put all your project specific cms blocks inside a ***blocks*** folder.
 This blocks folder is placed in the projects root folder.

 An example code of a block could look like this: (The file Test is placed in ***blocks/Test.php***